yssolk9102/kwk-virtual-curriculum-4/swift-ios/projects/countdown-timer/index.md

   - How often will it "tick"?
   - How will you get ahold of today's date to compare it to the date in the future?
   - Hint: The tips above give you some starting points on what to research.
-- Play around in a Playground or with some `print()` statements to get familiar with the new tools/technologies you need to complete this project.
+- Play around in a repl.it file or with some `print()` statements to get familiar with the new tools/technologies you need to complete this project.

 ## Iteration 3 - Implement JavaScript